Yoruyeh/todolist-react/README.md

 * Enter your todo items in the input box at the top.
 * To add a new item, you can click the "Add" button or press the Enter key.
 * To edit a todo item, simply double-click on it, and press Enter to save the changes, or press Esc to discard them.
+* By clicking on the circle on the left of a todo item, you can toggle between marking it as completed or incomplete.
 * You can delete a todo item by clicking the "X" button on the right.